sdingcn/sdingcn/README.md

 ## Hi there 👋

-- I'm currently a full-time compiler engineer and am also working on computability/complexity theory as a hobby, so I may not have enough time to keep an eye on my GitHub account.
+- I'm a compiler engineer and am also working on computability/complexity theory as a hobby.
-- Because now everyone is talking about AI, I also want to share that I'm familiar with "compiler for AI" whose goal is accelerating AI models on special hardware platforms.
+- Because now everyone is talking about AI: I'm familiar with "compiler for AI" whose goal is accelerating AI models on special hardware platforms.
-- I'll only keep maintaining the pinned projects, but I may add other pinned projects later.
+- I'll only keep maintaining the pinned projects.

 <!--
 **sdingcn/sdingcn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.